skellis46/slipbox/improvisation and the threshold of the self.md

 This being brought back to the world is not an uncommon or unpredictable experience.
 When I am practising a form of dance improvisation called [[authentic movement]] it happens every time.
 And for anyone who has long improvised or practiced in any form -- drawing, music, coding, writing or dance -- I am confident they would recognise this brief description of the departure from there to here.

 Being woken up or disturbed from such an experience is revealing.
-It reveals that something profound and delicate is happening to that person in which their attention and awareness are not how we commonly or habitually inhabit the world.
+It reveals that something profound and delicate is happening to that person in which their awareness is not how we commonly or habitually inhabit the world.
 When we wake, we wake _from somewhere_.

 Where was I before the alarm sounded?
 Who was I before the alarm sounded?
 Was  _I_ before the alarm sounded?

 This writing is a description and an analysis of what I understand to be a vital and tangible-yet-delicate part of being in a practice that affords the shock and confusion of being _woken up_ from that same practice.
 I am writing here of the threshold between knowing _one_ is doing the thing and ceasing to be aware that there is a _one_.
 This interstice and the experience of being on the other side has many names from many traditions, and they are overlapping concepts.
 In dance improvisation it is described as the difference between "moving and being moved" [@adler-2002-offering p.30] while in cognitive science it is called transient hypofrontality [@dietrich-2003-functional].
 In Taoism _wúwéi_ [@slingerland-2003-effortless] or _action without actor_, in Zen _mushin_ [@soho-2012-unfettered] or _no-mind_, and in sport it bears similarities to [[flow]] [@csikszentmihalyi-2009-flow] or being in -- or going through -- _the zone_ [@ashe-1975-arthur].[^zone] There is trance, shamanism and ecstasis [@eliade-2004-shamanism; @lewis-2002-ecstatic], the Sufi wajd [@schimmel-1981-mystical], speaking in tongues (glossolalia) [@samarin-1972-tongues], furor poeticus (poetic frenzy) [@dodds-2020-greeks], the Flamenco concept of duende [@garcialorca-2023-finding], and Vodou possession or _being ridden_ [@metraux-1972-voodoo].
 In Russian, the word is simply _perezhivanie_, which means experiencing.
 In the [Dzogchen](https://en.wikipedia.org/wiki/Dzogchen) Tibetan Buddhist tradition it is _rigpa_ or pristine awareness -- where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].
 In Buddhism it is _śūnyatā_ or emptiness -- the open, non-conceptual field of awareness itself that is self-luminous and nondual.

-Sam Harris describing this 'stage' in mindfulness practice:
+[^zone]: Story of Arthur Ashe and the twilight zone.

+## Nonduality

+Although these phenomena and ideas are not precisely the same what they have in common is the way in which they explicitly or implicitly transgress or interrupt conventional understandings and experiences of a self.
+The term nonduality or nondual awareness ... -- and then add focus on [[nonduality]]

+_Waking Up_ is a software application developed by neuroscientist, philosopher and podcaster Sam Harris (who himself is influenced by the Dzogchen tradition) and it contains a large number of meditations, conversations, lectures and practices exploring secular mindfulness.
+In a brief audio recording called _What is Mindfulness?_ Harris describes the illusion of self and nondual awareness in which the subject-object dichotomy collapses:

-> And that's the stage at which the illusion of self gets cut through with a sense that there's a subject at the centre of consciousness falls away.
-And that experience of openness and centrelessness at that point becomes synonymous with mindfulness.
-Which is to say that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
+> [...] that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
 Everything is simply happening.
 Everything is arising on its own thoughts, intentions, emotions and ... vanishing.
 And this prior condition of consciousness in which all of that's happening doesn't itself feel like I. It doesn't feel like a self.
 And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-what]

 - [[consciousness-as-such]]

-Not crossing into something but rather leaving something make believe or usefully constructed -- not entering a state.

-[^zone]: Story of Arthur Ashe and the twilight zone.

-key things:
+## key things:
 1. thick description of that experience ... backgrounding of self / direct experiences of bias towards the corporeal (and tension of that bias with the the extent to which we are fundamentally corporeal) - see [[confusing self-consciousness with consciousness]], [[subject-body and object-body]]
 2. different from flow? (what is gained by this difference -- is it really different). different by degree? or kind?
-This scoping review intriguing: [https://doi.org/10.1016/j.jenvp.2025.102605](https://doi.org/10.1016/j.jenvp.2025.102605 "Persistent link using digital object identifier")
+This scoping review intriguing: [https://doi.org/10.1016/j.jenvp.2025.102605](https://doi.org/10.1016/j.jenvp.2025.102605)
+- non dual awareness and consciousness
+	+ the hunch
+	+ where did it begin? -- from interoception and self?
+Meditation -- yes, through Kabat-Zinn and Sam Harris (in particular SH)

 3. limits of phenomenology --

-> One perception cannot appear within another.
-All perceptions appear within Consciousness.
-We do not experience a sensation inside the body.
-What we call the body is in fact the experience of a sensation. [@spira-2008-transparency]
+## The threshold

+Not crossing into something but rather leaving something make believe or usefully constructed -- not entering a state.

+or the tiny moment when the transition occurs

 - the line between driving and being driven -- the various names for this phenomenon.
 Brief attempt at this in [[that which doesn't arise and pass away]] and see also [[undistracted non-meditation]] as more help to describe the experience or phenomenon.

-Although these phenomena and ideas are not precisely the same what they have in common is the way in which they explicitly or implicitly transgress or interrupt conventional understandings and experiences of a self.  -- and then add focus on [[nonduality]]

-or the tiny moment when the transition occurs

-Need to understand what phenomenology means by 'lived experience'.

-In [[Barbour - Beyond Somatophobia]] she suggests three methods for investigating "lived dance experience": interviewing, creative journaling and dance making [@barbour-2005-somatophobia p.41].
-Using phenomenology (along with others) but all gloss over the limits of addressing nonduality through method that is predicated on duality.
+Goldstein -- body being driven. [[body being known]]

+Joseph Goldstein sometimes uses **passive-voice meditation instructions** as a deliberate linguistic device to **undermine the sense of a separate observing self** (LLM).
+Two citations: https://www.danharris.com/p/how-to-get-out-of-your-head-joseph AND https://wisdomexperience.org/wp-content/uploads/2017/07/Emtpiness-Course-Lesson-8-Reading.pdf?utm_source=chatgpt.com

 Is there a 'bardo' in this work. "intermediate state between conditions" gradual changes but then absolute. dawn/dusk not right -- like the sun is setting and setting then once it's gone complete darkness.
 Or a gradient like that suggested by [[Josipovic - Implicit–explicit gradient of nondual awareness]]